Developer docs

 Getting help

-Accounts are approved by hand and every request is read in person.
-For access, a stuck enrollment or an operational question, write to chka@stratus5.com.
+For access questions or an operational problem, write to chka@stratus5.com.
 We cannot help with a lost passphrase or Secret Key.
 That is the design, see the loss model.

 Operations